Reading layer `gis_osm_pois_free_1' from data source

 Interactive maps

 This uses the same data from the mapping practical - airbnbs and hotels (OSM) in London.
+Run all of that code before starting this!

 ## Reading layer `gis_osm_pois_free_1' from data source